veljkoprodan/jetbrains_code_completion/readme.md

 - **Visualization**: Includes correlation analysis and metric comparisons in `metrics.ipynb`

 ## Results
 The complete analysis and findings can be found in `review.md`.
-Key findings include: